fbi-cde/crime-data-api/SWAGGER.md

 export HTTP_PASSWORD=password
 ```

-Similarly, to use these endpoints on CloudFoundry, you will have to do the following
+Similarly, to use these endpoints on CloudFoundry, you can do one of
+two things.
+One option is to set the values for `HTTP_BASIC_USERNAME`
+or `HTTP_BASIC_PASSWORD` in the
+`VCAP_SERVICES.user-services.credentials` sections.
+Alternatively, you
+can explicitly define environment variables if those aren't available.

 ``` shell
 cf set-env crime-data-api HTTP_USERNAME username